argonne-lcf/CompPerfWorkshop/00_workflows/parsl_demo/README.md

 # Tutorial Setup
 Parsl is a Python library which can be deployed in user space via pip (i.e., `pip install parsl`).

+You can run the tutorial from the ALCF JupyterHub system: https://jupyter.alcf.anl.gov/ (select Theta)

-Before starting the tutorial we suggest creating a new conda environment that can be used from the ALCF Jupyter system.
+Before starting the tutorial we suggest creating a new conda environment that can be used from the ALCF JupyterHub system.

+Open a new terminal in Jupyter and create the conda environment as follows.

 ```
 conda create -n parsl-tutorial